How NOT to Transfer a Credit Card Balance

 Do it the wrong way and credit card issuers have a sneaky trick that can cost you more than you think, even if you’re making your payments on time, every time.
 Do it the right way, and it’s as good as it looks.

 Here’s the rub.
 People get into trouble when they transfer a balance and make new purchases on the same credit card.
-The reason why that’s a problem is because of the way credit card issuers allocate your payments.
+Some people also fall into more debt by letting others balance transfer onto their credit card.
+The reason why these are problems is because of the way credit card issuers allocate your payments.
 It’s always best to keep your balance transfer credit cards separate from a credit card you use for purchases.
-Here’s why:
+Here’s why.

 Proportional Payment Allocation